jamesbruddick/RaterHubHelper/README.md

 ## Contributions

-RaterHubHelper is developed by JamesTGH.
+RaterHubHelper is developed by James Ruddick.
 Contributions to the project are welcome.
-If you encounter any issues or have suggestions for improvements, please create an issue on the [GitHub repository](https://github.com/jamestgh/RaterHubHelper).
+If you encounter any issues or have suggestions for improvements, please create an issue on the [GitHub repository](https://github.com/jamesbruddick/RaterHubHelper).

 ## License